-7.4.
-Public communication of research and scientific information
+7.4 Public communication of research and scientific information

-ECCC recognizes the right to freedom of expression by researchers and scientists on matters of research and science.
+Fisheries and Oceans Canada recognizes the right to freedom of expression by researchers and scientists on matters of research or science.
 It also recognizes the important role of researchers and scientists in communicating research and scientific information to the public.

-Moreover, ECCC recognizes that as public servants, scientists, researchers and indeed all employees are subject to the Values and Ethics Code for the Public Sector as adopted April 2, 2012.
-It further recognizes the need for caution and prudence in the public communication of classified or sensitive scientific or research information (as defined in s.
-9), as well as existing legal constraints on information disclosure.
-Finally, ECCC recognizes that effective public communication requires certain skills, and that researchers and scientists may have different degrees of comfort with public fora.
+Moreover, Fisheries and Oceans Canada recognizes that as public servants, scientists, researchers and indeed all employees are subject to the Values and Ethics Code for the Public Sector as adopted April 2, 2012.
+It further recognizes the need for caution and prudence in the public communication of classified or sensitive scientific or research information, as well as existing legal constraints on information disclosure.
+Finally, Fisheries and Oceans Canada recognizes that effective public communication requires certain skills, and that researchers and scientists may have different degrees of comfort with public fora.

-7.4.1.
-Researchers and scientists 11 shall have the right, and are encouraged, to speak about or otherwise express themselves on their science and their research without approval or preapproval and without being designated as an official spokesperson.
-In doing so, they should not make explicit comments or recommendations on, or explicit discussions about, federal statutory, regulatory or policy matters and must respect the information disclosure provisions of the Access to Information Act 12 , the Values and Ethics Code for the Public Sector, as adopted April 2, 2012 and ECCC Values and Ethics Code.

-- 7.4.2.
-In any public communications, employees must be familiar with and respect any legal restrictions on information disclosure such as privacy rights, matters before the courts, cabinet confidences.
-They must also respect the Values and Ethics Code for the Public Sector as adopted April 2, 2012, ECCC Values and Ethics Code and the Access to Information Act.
+- 7.4.1.
+Researchers and scientists6 shall have the right, and are encouraged, to speak about or otherwise express themselves on science and their research without approval or pre-approval and without being designated as an official spokesperson.
+In doing so, they must respect the information disclosure provisions of the Access to Information Act,7 and the Values and Ethics Code for the Public Sector as adopted April 2, 2012. - 7.4.2.
+In any public communications, employees must be familiar with and respect any legal restrictions on information disclosure such as privacy rights, matters before the courts, and cabinet confidences.
+They must also respect the Values and Ethics Code for the Public Sector as adopted April 2, 2012, and the Access to Information Act.
 Unless explicit approval to do so has been given by supervisors or managers, classified or sensitive research or scientific information shall not be discussed in any public communication. - 7.4.3.
-In the case of planned formal public communication events with sufficiently long lead times (e.g. public talks or lectures), employees should notify their supervisor/manager as well as ECCC's Communications Directorate of the upcoming event and provide a copy of their communication material for information purposes only and without prejudice. - 7.4.4.
-In the case of formal public communication events with short lead times (e.g. media interviews) that effectively preclude prior notification, employees should notify their supervisor/manager and the Media Relations Unit as soon as possible after the event for information purposes only and without prejudice.
+In the case of planned formal public communication events with sufficiently long lead times (e.g. public talks or lectures), employees should notify their supervisor/manager of the upcoming event and provide a copy of their communication material for information purposes only and without prejudice.